pankajtandon/empdep/readme.md

 # Employee Department Sample App
-This project illustrates the design and documentation of a REST API
+This project illustrates the design and documentation of a REST API.
+To related blogPost is [here] (http://nayidisha.com/techblog/discovering-rest)

 ## Resources
 This project has two resources: `Employee` and `Department`.
 Below is the JSON representation of each: